Who we are

 Liz was appointed as the Chair of Safe Communities, following her appointment to the Board as Ashburton District Council’s representative in September 2017.
 Liz is the Deputy Mayor of Ashburton and was previously the chairperson of the Methven Community Board.
 She was chair for six of her nine years on the Community Board.

-Don has been a Safer Mid Canterbury Board member for eight years, including several years as the Board Chairperson.
+Don has been a Safer Mid Canterbury Board member for nine years, including several years as the Board Chairperson.
 He is a former secondary school principal and former Ashburton District Councillor, who has a strong interest in people and the community.
 He is also a board member for Ashburton Community Alcohol and Drug Service (ACADS), Community House Mid Canterbury, and Neighbourhood Support.

 Max is the managing director of Ashburton Powdercoating and has been contributing his skills and knowledge to Safer Mid Canterbury for more than 10 years, including six as a trustee.
 He is a long-term member of the Ashburton Lions Club, which includes a period as President.